deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “Great Father, I cannot have you insulting the members of this council,” the chairman warned him.

 “I been here bein’ insulted on behalf o’ my own species ‘fer the last ten Ri’.
 I don’t blame ‘em, though.
-Sometimes ‘ya gotta get a lil’ fiesty if ‘ya wanna get to the truth.
+Sometimes ‘ya gotta get a lil’ feisty if ‘ya wanna get to the truth.
 Still don’t change the insult…but I note, *yet again,* the Council has not tabled any motion ‘ta discuss reparations under the governing Charter of this body.
 ‘Ya wanna talk about insults?
 How ‘bout *that?”*

 “Masterfully dodged,” Henenwgwyr said, drily.
 “For one who professes to dislike this body and how it operates, you play our game very well indeed.”